fastify/fastify-cli/app_template/services/README.md

 # Services Folder

-A service define some routes in your application.
-Fastify provides an easy path to a microservice architecture: in the future you might want to indipendently deploy some of those.
+Services define routes within your application.
+Fastify provides an easy path to a microservice architecture, in the future you might want to independently deploy some of those.

-In this folder you should define all the services that defines the routes of your web application.
+In this folder you should define all the services that define the routes of your web application.
 Each service is a [fastify
 plugin](https://www.fastify.io/docs/latest/Plugins/), it is